fkyprianou/deved-platform/content/blog/en/build-a-faq-answering-service-with-chatgpt-and-vonage-ai-studio.md

 ---
-title: Build a FAQ Answering Service with ChatGPT and Vonage AI Studio
+title: Build a FAQ Answering Service with OpenAI and Vonage AI Studio
-description: Learn how to utilize ChatGPT and Vonage AI Studio to build a FAQ Answering Service
+description: Learn how to utilize OpenAI and Vonage AI Studio to build a FAQ Answering Service
 author: michael-crump
 published: true